 Present PEV incentives include tax credits, cash rebates and perks such as car-pool lane access, reduced registration fees, even free parking and sales tax forgiveness in some states.

-[Estimated Reading Time: 2 minutes.]
+[Estimated Reading Time: 2 min., 30 sec .]

-If your tax bill is less than the credit on the car you’re buying, you only get enough of the credit to zero out your income tax for the year; the government won’t send you a check for the difference and you can’t carry it over to the next year.
+If your tax bill is less than the credit available for the car you’re buying, you only get enough of the credit to zero out your income tax for the year; the government won’t send you a check for the difference and you can’t carry it over to the next year.

-A particularly valuable incentive in crowded urban areas is solo occupancy access to a state’s car-pool lanes – but not all state with HOV lanes offer this perk.
+A particularly valuable incentive in crowded urban areas is solo occupancy access to a state’s car-pool lanes – but not all states with HOV lanes offer this perk.
 In fact, not all states and cities offer incentives.
 And those that are out there change often.

 One of the best sources for state and local PEV incentives is a listing available on the National Council of State Legislatures’ website.
 Plug In America’s incentives map also keeps track of state and federal inducements.

-Going in armed with incentives info will help you determine how much car you can afford.
+Going in armed with incentive info will help you determine how much car you can afford.